3-Hydroxyphenazepam

 3-Hydroxyphenazepam is a benzodiazepine with hypnotic, sedative, anxiolytic, and anticonvulsant properties.
 It is an active metabolite of phenazepam, as well as the active metabolite of the benzodiazepine prodrug cinazepam.
 Relative to phenazepam, 3-hydroxyphenazepam has diminished myorelaxant properties, but is about equivalent in most other regards.
 Like other benzodiazepines, 3-hydroxyphenazepam behaves as a positive allosteric modulator of the benzodiazepine site of the GABAA receptor with an EC50 value of 10.3 nM.
-It has been sold online as a designer drug.
+It has been sold as a designer drug.